 Enforcing Adjudicator’s decisions in construction disputes

-Temple have developed an insurance product that plays a vital part in assisting insolvent referring parties in enforcing adjudicator’s decisions.
+Temple have developed an insurance product that plays a vital part in assisting insolvent building sub-contractors in enforcing adjudicator’s decisions.

 This problem was addressed in the case of Meadowside Building Developments v 12-18 Hill Street Management EWHC 2651 (TCC).
-Among two other measures, an after-the-event insurance policy will be required, providing adequate security for the responding party’s costs in (1) defending any summary judgment application and (2) prosecuting any final determination proceedings challenging the adjudicator’s decision.
+The Court stipulated that among two other measures, an after-the-event insurance policy is required in these types of case, providing adequate security for the responding party’s costs in (1) defending any summary judgment application and (2) prosecuting any final determination proceedings challenging the adjudicator’s decision.

 Temple’s specialist insurance product has been designed specifically to provide cover for these two risks.

 The policy was the subject of a great deal of scrutiny by the judge and the opponent’s Counsel in a case we underwrote in which our insured was ultimately successful [ Balfour Beatty Civil Engineering Ltd v Astec Projects Limited (In Liquidation) 796 (TCC)].
 It has been found fit for purpose.

 Opponent’s costs and insured’s disbursements in respect of (1) summary judgment application and (2) final determination proceedings.